 Trevithick Trail: Merthyr Tydfil to Abercynon

 The trail is as true to the original alignment as over 200 years of development has permitted but you will find short hills and sections on quiet residential roads breaking up the journey.
-There are sweeping views of the mountains and the valley that will take you breath away, the area is full of mining history, and the Trevithick Trail project installed numerous pieces of original artwork en-route - the area around Trevithick’s Tunnels is especially well worth exploring if you have the time.
-At Pontygwaith Nature Reserve the Trevithick Trail joins NCN 8 where you can return to Merthyr Tydfil on the Taff Trail without having to retrace your steps.
-However, to follow the tramroad to its end, continue south along NCN 8 to Abercynon on an amazing piece of the tramroad that runs parallel to the River Taff.
-Be sure to look down as you will be able to see the original sleepers – now over 200 years old!
+There are sweeping views of the mountains and valleys that will take your breath away.
+The Trevithick Trail project has placed pieces of original artwork all along the route and the area around Trevithick's Tunnels is especially well worth exploring.

 Natural attractions: